 After completing that course, candidates must complete a 90-minute exam on the material that includes preparing and delivering a 15-minute demonstration lesson.

 Finally, in order to ensure that instructors are proficient with the technical content they will be teaching, they must complete a practical examination and deliver a demonstration for each subject they wish to be certified in.

 Instructors must certify on a per-topic basis, just as pilots obtain ratings for different kinds of aircraft.
 We currently offer certification on the tidyverse and Shiny; other subjects will be rolled out before the end of 2019.
 Once certified, instructors are added to our web site and are eligible for free teaching licenses to RStudio professional on-premises and cloud products for use in their training.

 The training course costs $500, and each examination costs an additional $500; anyone who does not pass an exam can re-try once at a later date.
-Once certified, instructors will be required to pay $50/year in membership dues and to re-qualify every three years.
-A small number of exemptions to these fees will be provided on a case-by-case basis for those in need.
+Applicants from emerging economies may request a reduced fee of $100 for the course and for each exam, and a small number of waivers will be provided on a case-by-case basis for those in special circumstances.

 Our most frequently asked questions; please email us if you have others.

 How much demand is there for training in R?